alpenlabs/docs/docs/technical/bitcoin-bridge.md

 !!! info

-    All the multisigs in the deposit and withdraw follows the [MuSig2](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki)
+    All the multisigs in the deposit and withdrawal flows follow the [MuSig2](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki)
-    protocol, where signatures are aggregated into a single signature that validates all $n$ participants' partial signatures.
+    protocol, where signatures are aggregated into a single signature that validates all $N$ participants' partial signatures.

 ## Deposit

 The deposit process is initiated by the user, who sends 10[^fees] BTC to a P2TR address, where:

-[^fees]: The user must pay the Bitcoin network fees for both the Deposit Request and Deposit Transactions.
+[^fees]: The user must pay the bitcoin network fees for both the Deposit Request and Deposit Transactions.

 1. The key path spend is unspendable, following
    [BIP 341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#constructing-and-spending-taproot-outputs)